Ever since opening its doors to the world in the 70s, China has experienced a period of rapid growth and change.

 4. Don’t forget to tell your bank you’re visiting China

-Make sure your bank knows you’re going to be using your card in China.
-You don’t want your card being cancelled mid-trip.
+Before you go to China, make sure your bank knows you’re going to be using your credit or debit card over there.
+You don’t want your card being canceled mid-trip for unusual transactions.

 6. Bring a translator